 Struck-by Incidents (Construction) Safety Talk

 Struck-by incidents are one of the biggest risks to ground personnel on any construction site.
-These incidents were responsible for 8.1% of all fatalities in the construction industry in 2014.
+These incidents are consistently responsible for a significant number of fatalities in the construction industry each year.
 There are many struck-by hazards on every construction site that can severely injure or kill workers on any given day.
 Common struck-by hazards include moving equipment, falling objects, and flying debris.

 Safeguards to Prevent Struck-by Incidents